20 Rules Of Dating A Single Dad

 13. Be romantic and flirtatious

-He may be a little rusty on this front, so the onus of setting the tone for romance and flirting in the relationship will fall on you.
+He may be a little rusty on this front, so the onus of setting the tone for romance and flirting in the relationship may fall on you.
 Don’t hold back.
 Flirt with your eyes, your words, your body.
 Shower him with affection.
-When you’re not together, send him a text or make a quick call to let him know you’re thinking of him, these are some handy tips if you’re dating a single dad long-distance.
+When you’re not together, send him a text or make a quick call to let him know you’re thinking of him.

 14. Help him where you can